Skip to product information

 2. Shape and glaze

-part | Features of the design | Aesthetic and practical effects |
+part Characteristics of the design Aesthetic and practical effects

-Mouth rim | A trumpet-shaped cut with one side slightly pointed. | It enhances the function of the flower holder and adds movement to the shape of the vessel. |
+rim A trumpet-shaped cut with one side slightly pointed.
+It enhances the functionality of the flower holder and adds movement to the shape of the vessel.

-Body | A gentle curve that gives a sense of twist | The flower stalks are naturally arranged to keep their shape neat. |
+torso A gentle curve that gives a sense of twist The flower stalks are naturally close together, maintaining a neat appearance.

-pedestal | Low, wide cone | Achieves both visual stability and resistance to tipping |
+pedestal Low, wide cone It provides both visual stability and resistance to tipping.

-Glaze tone | Thick glaze with pale blue and black crackles | Emphasizing the contrast between stillness and movement, it looks gorgeous even from a distance |
+Glaze tone Thick glaze with large pale blue and black crackles It emphasizes the contrast between stillness and movement, and is gorgeous even from a distance.

 3. Production techniques and intentions